 What Is Tretinoin?

 Tretinoin also known as (Retin-a) is a vitamin A derivative and also a medicine, topically used to treat acne, melasma and minimize skin aging-signs such as wrinkles and fine lines by stimulating collagen production and encouraging cell turnover and regeneration process, which in turn boost skin cell renewal for a healthier and brighter-looking skin.
-Tretinoin either comes in gels or cream formula.
+Tretinoin either comes in gel or cream formula.

 Tretinoin usually comes in 3 strengths – 0.025%, 0.05%, and 0.1%.

 0.025% is the mildest strength and is usually used for general skin improvements or mild acne.
 0.05% is a medium-strength, it’s used most often for anti-aging purpose to reduce the appearance of fine lines.
-0.1% is the strongest-strength, it’s used to tackle severe acne, melasma and anti-aging signs such as deep wrinkles and fine lines — It’s advised to be used only on skin not new to tretinoin (or retinoids).
+0.1% is the strongest-strength, it’s used to tackle severe acne, melasma and skin-aging signs such as deep wrinkles and fine lines — It’s advised to be used only on skin not new to tretinoin (or retinoids).

 Unlike retinol which can easily be accessed from drug stores or over-the-counter, tretinoin is a prescription strength of vitamin A which can only be issued by a medical practitioner (dermatologists or esthetician).
 So it’s highly recommended to consult your dermatologist on your intended approach before using tretinoin.